 Permits to travel with minors

 Bolivia is divided into nine departments (like states or provinces) and there are laws not only concerning travel into and out of Bolivia, but also about travel within the country if you plan to cross from one department into another.
 Adults (parents or guardians) may need travel permits to cross state borders or to enter or exit Bolivia with minors.
-Travel permits are not the same thing as travel visa.
+Travel permissions are not the same thing as travel visas.
 They are an additional requirement.

 Firstly, if both parents be traveling with the child no permit is required.
 Presentation of proof of identity for both parents and the children is sufficient.
-The following is for cases in which the child is traveling with only one parent or guardian, is traveling alone, traveling in a chaperoned group, or traveling with a non-relative adult:
+The following is for cases in which the child is traveling with only one parent or guardian, is traveling alone, is traveling in a chaperoned group, or is traveling with a non-relative adult:

 The laws that apply are different for foreign children living in Bolivia, children with dual citizenship, and those who are traveling as tourists.

 Foreign children are subject to two considerations: If the child resides in Bolivia (whether the child is foreign or Bolivian) he/she is subject to Bolivian law and must fulfill the same requirements as nationals.
 If the child does not reside in Bolivia, and simply entered as a tourist, and remains in the country less than 90 calendar days per year, no travel permit will be required to leave the country.